 The calculation of child support for high net worth individuals is slightly different.
 The “table formula” for calculating child support in the Child Support Guidelines only contemplates spousal income up to $150,000.
 Beyond that amount, the Court has the discretion to either apply the table or to look at the conditions, means, needs, and circumstances of the children, amongst other things, in order to determine support.
 The CSG also grants the court discretion to award any additional amount taking into consideration the conditions, needs, and financial ability of each spouse.

-Contact Arbesman Hamilton LLP early in your separation to understand your rights and obtain the best possible child support arrangement for your children.
+Contact NULaw early in your separation to understand your rights and obtain the best possible child support arrangement for your children.
 Our firm and its forerunners have been advising clients on child support and other family law matters since 1953.
 We remain committed to upholding the principles established by our distinguished predecessors: combining big firm results with a small firm relationship, and an overall commitment to always put our clients’ best interests first.
 Contact us online or at 416-481-5604 to book a consultation.